 The final stop of the day is the famous Guinness Storehouse.
 This is possibly one of the best tourist attractions in Dublin.
 And don’t worry you don’t have to like Guinness to enjoy the experience.

-The Storehouse allows visitors to embark on a 7 storey self guided tour.
-Here, they will learn all there is to know about how the ‘good stuff is made’, have the opportunity to poor their own pint, see the best panoramic views of the city in the Sky bar and even see a bit of river dancing.
+The Storehouse allows visitors to embark on a 7 storey self-guided tour.
+Here, they will learn all there is to know about how the ‘good stuff is made, have the opportunity to pour their own pint, see the best panoramic views of the city in the Sky bar and even see a bit of river dancing.
 I 100% recommend a visit to the Guinness Storehouse on any visit to Dublin.

 Price: The self-guided experience starts off at 18.50 but the price does rise during peek hours.
 The good news is, it is FREE with the Dublin Pass.